 There are many analogies for the unfairness of life, but a great one is poker.
 You can learn many valuable life lessons from this game of skill and chance.

-By simply being in the game, you get a chance to win big, but only if you stay in the game and play your current hand better than the other players.
+You get a chance to win big by simply being in the game, but only if you stay in the game and play your current hand better than the other players.

 On the flip side, you’ll also have strings of bad luck.
 Even when you do things correctly, you’ll lose.
 Every person at the table has the same luck, for better or worse.
 No matter your belief system, desires, or expectations, the game of poker is fair because it is unfair to everyone.